Daedren/MangaManage/README.md

 ## Features

 - Grabs a folder of Tachiyomi downloads, converts them to CBZ
+  - Also supports chapters already downloaded as CBZ
 - Creates ComicInfo.xml metadata files to accompany the CBZ files.
 - Deletes the CBZ files once you've marked the chapters as read in Anilist
 - Quarantines (Moves it to a different folder) comics when there's missing chapters to avoid reading them by accident.
 They're moved back when the problem is fixed.